What is Non-Fleet Commercial Auto Insurance Policy?

 Use or Add Technology

 Equipment such as GPS tracking and collision warning devices can help prevent accidents and will, therefore, help reduce fleet insurance costs.
-Installing cameras that might help provide evidence in the case of an accident could also help.
+Installing cameras that provide evidence in the case of an accident could also help.

 Hiring and Training

 Maintain a continuous fleet training program to help drivers improve their skills and remind them of the importance of safe driving.
 Many insurance companies charge higher premiums when drivers belong to younger drivers because statistics show that a more significant percentage of accidents are because of younger drivers.

 Protect your fleet from accidents, towing and recovery, vandalism, theft and fire.

 Get a quote.